7 Best Things To Do in Mauritius 7 Best Things To Do in Mauritius

 Trou aux Biches offers a white sand beach with beautiful clear water and a reef close to shore to snorkel.

-Le Morne is the go-to back for a quiet laid back beach experience.
+Le Morne is the go-to back for a quiet, laid back beach experience.
 Few boats and crystal clear waters with a backdrop of Le Morne mountain.

-How to get around Mauritius
+How to Get Around Mauritius

-Mauritius is relatively small and getting around by Taxi or rental car is the best option.
-Roads on the island are very well connected and apps like Google Maps also work.
-Getting from the airport to another side of this island takes you 1 to 1.5 hours.
-Good to know: In Mauritius driving is on the left-hand side.
+Mauritius is relatively small, and getting around by Taxi or rental car is the best option.
+Roads on the island are very well connected, and apps like Google Maps also work.

-Costs of traveling on Mauritius
+Costs of Traveling on Mauritius

-Mauritius can be done on a budget, a double room in a budget hotel would cost you between €40 and €75 but a luxury stay can easily be €200 or more a night.
+Mauritius can be done on a budget.
+For example, a double room in a budget hotel would cost you between €40 and €75, but a luxury stay can easily be €200 or more a night.
+Keep costs lower by choosing to eat street food for €5 per lunch, or stay in self-catering and make your own meals.

-The price of course really depends on the season.
+The price, of course, really depends on the season.
 The high season runs from November until April.

 Best Resorts in Mauritius

-The best places to stay in Mauritius are for sure the BeachComber resorts.
-They own 9 hotels on the island and it’s the only big resort built by a local Mauritian.
+The best places to stay in Mauritius are, for sure, the BeachComber resorts.
+They own 9 hotels on the island, and it’s the only big resort built by a local Mauritian.

-23/12/2022 https://www.saltinourhair.com/mauritius/things-to-do-mauritius/
+11/12/2023 https://www.saltinourhair.com/mauritius/things-to-do-mauritius/

-Blog comments (10)
+Blog comments (11)

 Looking for more travel information?
 Plan a chat with us for personalised travel advice or get an answer from the Salt in our Hair Travel Community on Facebook.

-• Samm
+• Wilson

 Your email address will not be published.
 Required fields are marked *